Jamie Rappaport Clark: Career

 Clark's a career in conservation of wildlife was both inside the government, mostly with the U.S. Fish and Wildlife Service, and with non-profit conservation organizations.
 She began as a college student spending a summer at Aberdeen Proving Grounds, where she released peregrine falcons back into the wild as part of a national recovery effort.
 Twenty years later, as the director of the United States Fish and Wildlife Service, she officially removed them from the federal list of endangered species due to the successful recovery efforts.

 President Bill Clinton appointed her as Director of the United States Fish and Wildlife Service (the Service) in 1997, a post which she held until 2001.
 During her tenure as director, Clark established 27 new refuges and added two million acres to the National Wildlife Refuge System.
 While director, the Service worked with Congress to pass the National Wildlife Refuge System Improvements Act of 1997, establishing wildlife conservation as the main purpose of all refuges.
 The Service was involved in many efforts to recover endangered wildlife during her tenure, including the bald eagle, gray wolf and the Aleutian Canada goose.

 Clark joined the conservation group Defenders of Wildlife in 2004, replacing Rodger Schlickeisen as president and CEO of the organization in 2011, and in 2023 announced her plans to retire the next year.
 As head of the group, Clark worked on endangered species and habitat conservation.
 She has been called on to testify to Congress on conservation issues.
 Under her tenure, Defenders helped reintroduce bison to tribal reservations, secured protections for right whales, sea turtles and piping plovers and many other species and habitats.
-In November 2023, Clark announced her intention to step down as President and CEO of Defenders of Wildlife sometime in 2024.
+Also under her tenure, Defenders was cited for multiple unfair labor practice violations by the National Labor Relations Board and held the first workers’ strike in the organization’s history (see Labor Disputes).
+In November 2023, she announced her intention to step down as President and CEO of Defenders of Wildlife sometime in 2024.